yaydede/toolbox/docs/20-TSEmbedding.md

 # Time Series Embedding

 In general, forecasting models use either direct or recursive forecasting, or their combinations (See [Taieb and Hyndman](https://robjhyndman.com/papers/rectify.pdf), 2012).
 The difference between these two methods is related to discussion on prediction accuracy and forecasting variance.

-As we see below, recursive forecasting requires a parametric model and would face increasing forecasting error when the underlying model is not linear.
+Recursive forecasting requires a parametric model and would face increasing forecasting error when the underlying model is not linear.
 Direct forecasting, however, can be achieved by a nonparametric predictive algorithm, while it may have a higher variance as the forecast horizon gets longer.

 Multi-period recursive forecasting use a single time series model, like AR(1).
 With iterative substitutions of the estimated model, any forecast period of $h$ can be computed.
 Let's start with a simple AR(1) to see recursive forecasting: